brikelly/sustainabledev/index.md

 * Retaining and attracting talent becomes harder
 * Quality of work decreases as staff get more tired and stressed
 * More simultaneous initiatives cause longer project durations
-* Creativity drops, opportunities get missed, innovation stalls
+* Creativity drops, opportunities get missed, and innovation stalls

 Engineers perform better when they are less stressed, rested, and get to focus on their work for a reasonable number of hours in a day.
 Sustainable Development gives teams a framework for reducing stress and burnout, and fostering intellectual creativity.